vkhuy/Technical_test_06June/README.md

 Question01: Given a DNA string (Seq01.fasta), report the sequence:numberofrepeat of the Kmers that has equal or greater than 10 base-pair.
 Using [argparser library](https://docs.python.org/3/library/argparse.html) for user inputing.

-Question02: Building a consensus by taking 10 strings in Seq02.fasta in consideraIon.
+Question02: Building a consensus by taking 10 strings in Seq02.fasta in consideration.
 Use [logging library](https://docs.python.org/3/library/logging.html) to report the log file.

 Question03: Assembly a DNA string based on 7 sequences in Seq03.fasta.
 Use both argparser and logging library.